-The body forms the basic structure and shape of the rocket, allowing the rocket to withstand outside forces for the duration of flight and protect the other systems which allow the rocket to fly.
+The aerostructure forms the basic structure and shape of the rocket, allowing the rocket to withstand outside forces for the duration of the flight and protect the other systems which allow the rocket to fly.

 Propulsion provides the rocket with sufficient thrust to achieve flight.
 Different rockets can be propelled by different fuels and mechanisms.
 For our purposes, WERT's rocket is a solid fuel chemical rocket.